Analyzing billion-objects catalog interactively: Apache Spark for physicists: A full interactive analysis

-We generated a catalog of 6 billions of galaxies which contains their type, RA/DEC positions, cosmological redshift and redshift-space distortion (RSD) contribution.
+The generated catalogue consists of 6 billions of galaxies with their types, RA/DEC positions, cosmological redshifts and the redshift-space distortion (RSD) displacements.

-The \colore simulation was run at \texttt{NERSC} and produced 32 FITS files of 112GB in total, that were imported to our \texttt{HDFS} cluster.
-By importing we mean simply recopied to the HDFS cluster.
-Then \SF gives transparent access to all \spark advantages.
+The \colore simulation was run at \texttt{NERSC} and produced 32 FITS files of 112 GB in total that were imported to our \texttt{HDFS} cluster\citep{HDFS:2010}.
+By importing, we mean simply copied to the HDFS cluster without any post-processing.
+Then, \SF gives transparent access to all the \spark advantages.

+This procedure is mainly pedagogical since it introduces latencies for transferring data to another cluster.

+Whenever possible, one should instead attempt to produce and analyse the data on the same cluster, which would have been possible on the NERSC supercomputer since it offers a Spark API (more in \SFpap).